 Close to the 2nd floor lobby is the CSSP Office of the Associate Dean for Academic Affairs; and inside the office are several of my artworks, which were formerly displayed at the IPEG Office, where I used to work as an anthropological researcher in the 1990s.
 I will discuss that in detail in a while.

 At the third floor of the Palma Hall is what is left of the Anthropology Museum.
 The museum is a collection of archeological and ethnographic artifacts of Prof. Henry Otley Beyer, which his family donated in 1967.
 Unfortunately, as the student population kept growing over the years, the museum gave way to classrooms, and most of the artifacts are crammed into a small space while others are in boxes.
+Some of Beyer’s collection were transferred to the Archeological Studies Complex, along Lakandula Street, when the archeology program moved from Palma Hall to its present home in the Albert Hall.

 Henry Otley Beyer (1883-1966) is an American who is considered the Father of Philippine Anthropology.
 His interest in the Philippines started when he attended the St. Louis World’s Fair (Louisiana Purchase Centennial Exhibition) in St Louis, Missouri in 1904.
 The Philippine Pavilion at the fair featured more than 1000 Filipinos from different ethnic groups, who were put on display like animals in a zoo.
 The diversity of the Filipino people intrigued the young Beyer, and he went to the Philippines and worked as a teacher among the Ifugao people, where he would later marry a local maiden.
 After pursuing an anthropological degree in Harvard University, Beyer was appointed as an ethnologist in the Philippine Bureau of Science.
 And by 1914, he became the only teacher in anthropology at the University of the Philippines.
 Beyer continued to develop the anthropological department in the university, even past his official retirement in 1955.